Table of content

 When Do You Need to Build a Web Application (And Not A Mobile Application)?

 In the current era of world digitalization, people are spending more time on their smartphones and tablets and tend to use mobile devices as their primary source of internet access.
 Web applications are becoming one of the best solutions to fast and efficient services across all platforms without any specific model requirement.

 Web apps allow a business to provide consumers with information whilst automating business processes at far higher levels.
 Consumers can process transactions, book reservations, edit documents, or just learn product information.

 Use Cases: When It’s Better to Build a Web App

-- When creating a web application, you end up with something that’ll work on any device or operating system for as long as it supports web browsing — PC, Linux, Android, Mac, or iOS.
+- When building a web application, you end up with something that'll work on any device or operating system for as long as it supports web browsing — PC, Linux, Android, Mac, or iOS.

 - Web application development does not require any approval from app stores — Google Play, Apple App Store, Amazon App Store, etc.

 - The web app is internet-based, which means that users don't have to download and install anything on their device for it to work, which opens access to reach more users.